 - I Corinthians 15:42-49

-This body will enable us to be in the presence of God without harm because we will be acceptable and eternal since the glorified body will not be subject to sin or death.
+This body will enable us to be in the presence of God without harm since the glorified body will not be subject to sin or death.

 2. The Holy Spirit will enable our own spirit to interact with God.

-Just as the Holy Spirit helped us to overcome sin, to live according to God's will, to offer acceptable prayers to God (Romans 8:13; 14; 27), when we had physical bodies.
-The same Holy Spirit will enable resurrected believers to experience the never-ending growth of knowledge of God and Christ that is referred to as eternal life.
+The Holy Spirit helped us to overcome sin, to live according to God's will and to offer acceptable prayers to God (Romans 8:13; 14; 27), when we had physical bodies.
+The same Holy Spirit will enable resurrected believers to experience the never-ending growth of the knowledge of God and Christ that is referred to as eternal life.

 Every religion has an afterlife scenario.
 Atheism and other philosophies that try to explain life without reference to God teach that there is no life or consciousness after death.
-Hinduism and other eastern religions say that the individual consciousness merges and thus ceases to be.
+Hinduism and other eastern religions say that individual consciousness merges with a higher "force" and thus ceases to be.
 Other monotheistic religions see the afterlife as a perfected version of life on earth where physical and emotional appetites are satisfied.
-Biblical Christianity teaches that life after death is primarily focused on a heightened understanding and knowledge of the Godhead which, through Christ, believers have become a part of.
+Biblical Christianity teaches that life after death is primarily focused on a heightened understanding and knowledge of the Godhead of which, through Christ, believers have become a part.
 This means that:

 A. Believers will have a relationship with God based on knowledge and appreciation, not sin and death.

-Sin and death will be part of the physical world which will have all passed away in judgment, destruction and memory.
-Believers will live in the perpetual now and will no longer experience the yesterday, today and tomorrow context.
-Eternal life consists of an ever growing and dynamic relationship between God and believers within the Godhead.
+Sin and death are part of the physical world which will have passed away in judgment, destruction and memory.
+Believers will live in the perpetual now and will no longer experience the yesterday, today and tomorrow context that measured their physical existence.
+Eternal life consists of an ever growing and dynamic relationship between God and believers within the Godhead in the eternal now.

 B. Eternal life will be based on unfettered adoration and not service.

-Service was necessary in the physical world because of the various needs created on account of sin.
+Service was necessary in the physical world because of the various needs that arose on account of sin.
 Christians served the needs of others (even the need to evangelize) because in doing so were fulfilling God's command to love and serve others in the name of Christ.
-There are no "needs" in the Godhead but there will always be the natural impetus for the created to worship the Creator.
+There are no "needs" in the Godhead, but there will always be the natural impetus for the created to worship the Creator.
 This worship will no longer be impeded by human weakness, ignorance or sin.
-Eternal life will permit worship that is spirit and truth because it will be enhanced and informed by ever increasing knowledge and understanding of the object of worship – the true and living God.
+Eternal life will permit worship that is in spirit and truth because it will be enhanced and informed by ever increasing knowledge and understanding of the object of worship: the true and living God.

-C. Eternal life will be an existence fully realized and experienced, not only anticipated.
+C. Eternal life will be an existence not only anticipated, but fully realized and experienced.

 D. We will exist within the Godhead, not apart from it – I Corinthians 15:28.